tldr-pages/tldr/pages/common/rclone.md

 `rclone copy --interactive --max-age 24h {{remote_name}}:{{path/to/directory}} {{path/to/local_directory}} `

-- Mirror file or directory (Note: Unlike copy, sync removes files from the remote if it does not exist locally):
+- Mirror a specific file or directory (Note: Unlike copy, sync removes files from the remote if it does not exist locally):

 `rclone sync {{path/to/file_or_directory}} {{remote_name}}:{{path/to/directory}}`